Deep femoral artery: Distribution

 The deep femoral artery is the main supply of oxygenated blood to the thigh.

-The medial circumflex femoral artery is distributes to the adductor group (adductor longus, magnus, and brevis), gracilis, and pectineus.
+The medial circumflex femoral artery distributes to the adductor group (adductor longus, magnus, and brevis), gracilis, and pectineus.
 It also supplies the femoral head and neck.

 The lateral circumflex femoral artery supplies muscles of the knee extensor group (vastus lateralis, vastus intermedius, and rectus femoris).

 The perforating arteries supply the hamstring muscles (semitendinosus, semimembranosus, and biceps femoris).